Regulatory Pathway for Manufacturing Medical Devices

 Process:

 Article 59 of the MD Rules specifies that the kits manufactured shall be submitted for testing and clinical performance assessment following the satisfactory production of the test kits.
 Such performance assessment is carried out in line with the global practices for complying with current test requirements laid down by ICMR.
 In this respect, there is also a requirement for rapid inspection.
-If such conditions are taken into consideration of general public interest, they may be deferred/exempted by Rule 59(4) of the MD Rule.
+If such conditions are taken into consideration of the general public interest, they may be deferred/exempted by Rule 59(4) of the MD Rule.
 To allow fast monitoring of the kits, various institutions like the National Institute of Virology, Pune, NIV, have been designated for the evaluation and validation of these kits by the Indian Medical Research Council (ICMR).

 TImeline

 For a span of less than a week, findings of such a professional assessment will be released.
-If it is observed that the test kits work adequately, the same are recommended for manufacturing approval and the developer will apply for the manufacturing license.
-However, if the review finds problems with the efficiency of the kits, the applicant will re-supply the test kits until appropriate improvements have been made to the clinical performance assessment.
+If it is observed that the test kits work adequately, the same are recommended for manufacturing approval, and the developer will apply for the manufacturing license.
+However, if the review finds problems with the efficiency of the kits, the applicant will resupply the test kits until appropriate improvements have been made to the clinical performance assessment.
 The ICMR updates details on test kits that are accepted on a regular basis.

 Step 3: Manufacturing / Import License